Will-ALVIDI/cppStartingKit/README.md

 To learn about Sublime Text project management I recommend you [this tutorial](http://www.youtube.com/watch?v=Kr5ztsD3Yr4) which is a bit longer than other videos available in the Internet but it covers all the basics and necessary tips to a good start with this tool.

 ### Plugins
-Plugins management are the core of Sublime Text and I definitely recommend you to visit regularly [Package Control - Official Website](https://sublime.wbond.net/) to discover, test and contribute to amazing projects and packages provided by the community.
+Plugin management is the core of Sublime Text and I definitely recommend you to visit regularly [Package Control - Official Website](https://sublime.wbond.net/) to discover, test and contribute to amazing projects and packages provided by the community.

 ### Regular expressions